Build fails with GCC 8 due to format truncation errors

 This can be worked around by building with -Wno-error=format-truncation .

-Updated by Arnaud Cornet about 1 year ago
+Updated by Arnaud Cornet over 1 year ago

 Per the following the warning is about truncation which can cause various harm (that is not memory stomping, but still quite bad)